AlemTuzlak/react-igniter/README.md

 Running the config setup will generate a config file in your current project directory with default presets which allows you to skip questions in the CLI, like choosing if you want to generate js/ts each time.
 Each time a new release is out the config file will be updated accordingly and you can just update it with the command already there.

+To ignore your default configuration settings run any of the generators with the `-i` flag and it will ignore the config file and ask you all the questions.

 ### **CLI Options**

 - `rig -u` - Adding this flag tells the CLI to check if there is a newer version of the package and if there is, asks you if you want to upgrade.